-Corcovado National Park is a national park situated in southwestern part of Costa Rica in Osa Peninsula.
+Corcovado National Park is a national park situated in the southwestern part of Costa Rica in Osa Peninsula.
 It is the largest national park in Costa Rica.
-National Geographic has called it “the most intense places on earth in terms of bio diversity”.
-Corcovado is not only famous amount ecologists but also among tourists who wanted to experience abundance of wildlife.
+National Geographic has called it “the most intense place on earth in terms of biodiversity”.
+Corcovado is not only famous amount ecologists, but also among tourists who wanted to experience an abundance of wildlife.

 Tortuguero National Park

-The park is famous for its large variety of biological diversity which includes 11 different habitats from rainforest, mangrove forests, swamps, beaches, and lagoons.
+The park is famous for its large variety of biological diversity which includes 11 different habitats from rainforests, mangrove forests, swamps, beaches, and lagoons.
 Tortuguero 35 kilometers long beach serves as a breeding ground which is also the main attraction here.
-This park is also home of around 400 species of trees and 2200 species of plants and fauna species like, sea turtles (hawksbill, loggerheads, green, and leatherbacks), bull shark, eel and 30 species of freshwater fish.
+This park is also home to around 400 species of trees and 2200 species of plants and fauna species like sea turtles (hawksbill, loggerheads, green, and leatherbacks), bull shark, eel, and 30 species of freshwater fish.

 Manuel Antonio National Park

-Every year around 150,000 tourists visit this national park.
+Every year, around 150,000 tourists visit this national park.
 It is also listed by Forbes among the world’s 12 beautiful national parks.